EpocDotFr/rwrs/docs/discord_bot/pos.md

 _{short_description}_

-Use the `sort` to sort the list by a specific data type (experience, kills, etc).
+`sort` can be used to sort the list by a specific data type (experience, kills, etc).
 You can choose for which official (ranked) server type to get the data from using the `database` parameter.
 Remember stats are updated daily.

 **Parameters:**